Why? So You Don't Lose Everything…

-Just hope that a competitor doesn't snatch it up.
-Or worse, someone with a different focus that will use your name recognition to get traffic to their new unrelated site.
+You then have to hope that a competitor doesn't snatch it up.
+Or worse, someone with a different focus will use your name recognition to get traffic to their new unrelated site.
 For instance, one client lost their domain that then went up as an adult content website.

 Do you have any recourse?

 If you are not trademarked, you'll have a tough time recouping that domain.
-And if you are trademarked, here comes the legal (aff) fees to help you accomplish this task.
+And if you are trademarked, here come the legal (aff) fees to help you accomplish this task.